Frontrider/block-factory/README.md

 # Block Factory

-This mod registers blocks and simple items based on files inside the `block-factory` folder, inside the mc directory.
+This mod registers blocks and simple items based on files inside the `block-factory` folder, inside the mc directory, or inside the static_data directory of a mod jar.

 You can register a new block like this:`block-factory/blocks/<namespace>/<block-name>.json`